Jalen Morton: Southwest Kansas Storm

 Morton signed with the Southwest Kansas Storm to begin the 2025 season, and was the team's starting quarterback.

 Birmingham Stallions (second stint)

 On May 6, 2025, Morton re-signed with the Birmingham Stallions of the United Football League (UFL).
 He was released by the Stallions on May 12.

 Southwest Kansas Storm (second stint)

-Morton returned to the Southwest Kansas Storm of the Indoor Football League after his six-day stint with the Stallions.
+Morton returned to the Southwest Kansas Storm of Arena Football One after his six-day stint with the Stallions.

 Houston Roughnecks

 On August 29, 2025, Morton signed with the Houston Roughnecks of the United Football League.

+Columbus Aviators

+On January 12, 2026, Morton was allocated to the Columbus Aviators of the United Football League (UFL).
+Morton began the season as the primary backup to veteran Jalan McClendon.
+Through the first eight weeks of the season, he was utilized in designed rushing packages, with his first rushing touchdown coming against the St. Louis Battlehawks in Week 6.
+In Week 9, Morton made his first start for the Aviators, completing 14 of 30 passes for 213 yards, three touchdowns, and one interception while adding 96 rushing yards and a rushing touchdown in a 36–29 victory.
+After accounting for 309 total yards and four total touchdowns, he was named the UFL Offensive Player of the Week.